A fresh, woody, earthy Eucalyptus aroma.

 Blue Gum Eucalyptus Essential Oil Benefits

-Known for its antiseptic, antibacterial, anti-inflammatory, anti-rheumatic properties.
+Known for its antibacterial properties.
 It is a stimulant and removes bad room smells.

 Blue Gum Eucalyptus Essential Oil Uses